Battle of the Trebia: Pre-war

 The First Punic War was fought from 264 to 241 BC between Carthage and Rome: these two main powers of the western Mediterranean in the 3rd century BC struggled for supremacy primarily on the Mediterranean island of Sicily and its surrounding waters and in North Africa.
 The war lasted for 23 years until the Carthaginians were defeated.
-Five years later an army commanded by the leading Carthaginian general Hamilcar Barca landed in Carthaginian Iberia (modern south-east Spain) which he greatly expanded and turned into a quasi-monarchical, autonomous territory ruled by the Barcids.
+Five years later an army commanded by the leading Carthaginian general Hamilcar Barca landed in Carthaginian Iberia (modern south-east Spain) which he greatly expanded and turned into a quasi-monarchical, autonomous territory ruled by his family, the Barcids.
 This expansion gained Carthage silver mines, agricultural wealth, manpower, military facilities such as shipyards and territorial depth, which encouraged it to resist future Roman demands.

-Hamilcar ruled as viceroy until his death in 228 BC.
-He was succeeded by his son-in-law, Hasdrubal, then his son Hannibal in 221 BC.
+Hamilcar ruled Carthaginian Iberia autonomously until his death in 228 BC.
+He was succeeded by his son-in-law, Hasdrubal and in 221 BC by his son Hannibal.
 In 226 BC the Ebro Treaty established the Ebro River as the northern boundary of the Carthaginian sphere of influence in Iberia.
-A little later Rome made a separate treaty of association with the independent city of Saguntum, well south of the Ebro.
+A little later Rome made a separate treaty of association with the independent city of Saguntum (modern Sagunto), well south of the Ebro.
 In 219 BC a Carthaginian army under Hannibal besieged, captured and sacked Saguntum, which led Rome to declare war on Carthage.

 War in Cisalpine Gaul

-It was the long-standing Roman procedure to elect two men each year, known as consuls, to each lead an army.
+It was the long-standing Roman procedure to elect two men each year as senior magistrates, known as consuls, who in time of war would each lead an army.
 In 218 BC the Romans raised an army to campaign in Iberia under the consul Publius Scipio, who was accompanied by his brother Gnaeus.
-The major Gallic tribes in Cisalpine Gaul (modern northern Italy), antagonised by the founding of several Roman settlements on traditionally Gallic territory, attacked the Romans, capturing several towns.
+The major Gallic tribes in the area of north Italy either side of the River Po known as Cisalpine Gaul were antagonised by the settling of Roman colonists at Piacentia (modern Piacenza) and Cremona earlier that year on traditionally Gallic territory.
+They rose and attacked the Romans, capturing several towns.
 They repeatedly ambushed a Roman relief force and blockaded it in Tannetum.
 The Roman Senate detached one Roman and one allied legion from the force intended for Iberia to send to the region.
 The Scipios had to raise fresh troops to replace these and thus could not set out for Iberia until September.